Azure/KAN/docs/guide/troubleshoot.md

 ### 1. Is your Deployment stuck at the "deploying" state?

-1. On the Deployment page of the SYMPHONY portal, check the status of the deployment tile.
+1. On the Deployment page of the KAN portal, check the status of the deployment tile.
 2. If the tile is stuck in a ```deploying``` state, it typically indicates errors with the corresponding IoT Edge module.In this case, continue with steps 2 and 3 to identify the cause of the issue.
 3. If the deployment tile is in a ```running``` state, proceed to step 4.